madelenfoss/planetary-records-cafe/README.md

 - Add try catch the right way after fetchData file is added - for better performance.

-- Make all 'buy' and 'add to cart' buttons work with the shoppingCart function - including filtered vinyls.
+- Make filtered vinyls 'buy' buttons work with the shoppingCart function.
 Add local storage to keep items in cart.

-- Connect slideshow button dots to slideshow slides in javascript.

-- Add preview to Sanity schemas.